Absolute return funds

 The difference between the cost price of a product and the selling price.

-The amount deposited with a broker on order to obtain credit for purchase of shares or derivatives.
+Also used to describe the amount deposited with a broker to get credit to buy shares or derivatives.

-A conduct that adversely affects a financial market and falls below the standards expected by the regular user of that market.
-The FSA can enforce disciplinary action against those who commit such abuses.
+A conduct that adversely affects a financial market and falls below the standards expected by a regular user of that market.
+The FCA can discipline anyone who commits market abuse.

 The market value of a company, calculated by multiplying the current share price by the number of shares in issue.